franciscolopezsancho/akka-persistence-training/README.md

 when `git checkout [step 3]` you'll get the solution

 # Step 3.

-From the previous step we can star with the implemented methods.
+Add replyTo

+If running the test you'll now see test a WARN saying you do not have snapshot store in place.
+For detail see 'reference.conf'.
+This can be found at https://doc.akka.io/docs/akka/current/general/configuration-reference.html#akka-persistence

+In our case you could add `akka.persistence.snapshot-store.plugin = "akka.persistence.snapshot-store.local"` in the BoxSpec configuration.

 Let's add now the reply.
+When some actor send's an AddItem now will also have to pass a reference to an Actor such as the AddItem Command will reply to.